 What happens when you file your application?

 When you file your application at the Family Law Registry, you’ll receive a file number from the Court and a time and date for the hearing.
-If you make a joint application, the Court will hold onto the original document and provide your partner with a sealed copy.
-If you make a sole application, you’ll receive both sealed copies, and you’ll need to serve one of these copies on your partner, along with an information brochure from the Court.
+If you make a joint application, the Court will hold onto the original document and provide your spouse with a sealed copy.
+If you make a sole application, you’ll receive both sealed copies, and you’ll need to serve one of these copies on your spouse, along with an information brochure from the Court.

 Service requirements to file for divorce